 Adding scatter cushions, ornaments, and cut flowers or houseplants is a great way to add character to your office and give it a homely feel while remaining professional.
 You may want to add a few pictures of your loved ones to your desk as a constant pick-me-up if you start to feel under pressure or stressed while working.

 Separate Work and Home Life

 Likewise, you should keep all your work-related items out of the rest of the house.
 Your family doesn’t want to keep falling over your printer on the stairs, and you don’t want to find important papers covered in breakfast crumbs on the kitchen table.
 Not only is this annoying for the rest of your family, but it will not help you stay productive and organized.
-Your office is a great place to keep everything you need in one place, so don’t let your business documents and supplies creep into the rest of the house!
+Your office is a great place to keep everything you need in one place, including your diplomas and certificates that are related to your work, so don’t let your business documents and supplies creep into the rest of the house!

 Keep It Bright